Stony Brook Center for Game Theory

 We deeply mourn the passing away of Alicia and John Nash.

-During this year's Summer Festival John Milnor and Pradeep Dubey have presided over a Conference’s session to commemorate John Nash and celebrate his contribution to science.
+During the 2015 Summer Festival John Milnor and Pradeep Dubey have presided over a Conference’s session to commemorate John Nash and celebrate his contribution to science.
 Professor Milnor’s slides and the videos for the two talks of the session are available on the following links:

 Photograph by Peter Badge / Typos1 (submission by way of Jimmy Wales), distributed under the Creative Commons Attribution-Share Alike 3.0 Unported license

 Days Until the Summer Festival